Ben O'Keeffe: International career

-On 18 July 2015 he made his international debut as an assistant referee, officiating in the first match of the 2015 World Rugby Pacific Nations Cup, Fiji vs Tonga.

-In 2016, O'Keeffe made his Six Nations Championship debut on 7 February as assistant referee in the Ireland vs Wales match, then Italy vs England the following weekend.
+On 18 July 2015 he made his international debut as an assistant referee, officiating in the first match of the 2015 World Rugby Pacific Nations Cup, Fiji vs Tonga.In 2016, O'Keeffe made his Six Nations Championship debut on 7 February as assistant referee in the Ireland vs Wales match, then Italy vs England the following weekend.

 On 11 June 2016, O'Keeffe made his international refereeing debut, taking charge of the historic match between Samoa and Georgia which ended in a 19 all draw.
 The following week he officiated his first Tier 1 nation, refereeing Scotland's first test against Japan on 18 June.
 He was appointed to his first Rugby Championship match in August 2016, as assistant referee when South Africa hosted Argentina.

 On 19 November 2016, he refereed his first Tier 1 v Tier 1 match, taking charge of Scotland's narrow win over Argentina in Edinburgh and now regularly referees both Six Nations and Rugby Championship tournaments.

 He was selected as the youngest referee at the 2019 Rugby World Cup in Japan and went on to referee three pool play games as well as assistant referee in the knock out stages.
 He was widely praised for his handling in the final pool match of the tournament; the historic 28-21 win by host nations Japan over Scotland.
 He then went on to be a match official in all play-off games including the final, England vs South Africa.

-O'Keefe began his 2020 International refereeing campaign in the 2020 Six Nations Championship, officiating both Italy vs Scotland and England vs Wales.

-O'Keefe is now recognised as one of the top match officials globally and was selected to referee the 2nd test of the British and Irish Lions tour of South Africa in 2021.
+O'Keeffe began his 2020 International refereeing campaign in the 2020 Six Nations Championship, officiating both Italy vs Scotland and England vs Wales.O'Keeffe is now recognised as one of the top match officials globally and was selected to referee the second test of the British and Irish Lions tour of South Africa in 2021 and the 2023 Rugby World Cup in France refereeing the quarter and semi finals.

+In 2024 O'Keeffe become the most capped New Zealand referee and successfully now holds the record for most first class games, super rugby games and test matches officiated by a New Zealander.
+He refereed his 50th and record test match when he held the whistle in the 2025 6 Nations fixture between Ireland and England.
+He is also the first New Zealand referee to officiate in two British and Irish Lions series test matches, after he controlled the first test match of the 2025 series in Australia.

 Personal life

 O'Keeffe grew up in Blenheim, New Zealand and attended Marlborough Boys' College where he was head boy in 2006.
-He then studied a Bachelor of Medicine and Bachelor of Surgery (MB ChB) at the University of Otago, graduating in 2012.
+He then studied a Bachelor of Medicine and Bachelor of Surgery (MB ChB) at the University of Otago, graduating in 2012, still practicing as a medical doctor between refereeing duties.

-He practises as a medical doctor in ophthalmology and is the co-founder of the social enterprise oDocs Eye Care, which aims at creating medical technology to prevent blindness.

 O'Keeffe's brother, Michael O'Keeffe, represented New Zealand at the 2012 London Olympics in football.

+Using his rugby and medical background, he is an advocate for campaigns like Mind Set Engage as an ambassador to support mental health and well-being in rugby.